stewy33/stewy33.github.io/_posts/2021-08-07-hutchinson's-diagonal-estimator.md

 H(x) v \approx \frac{g(x + rv) - g(x - rv)}{2r}
 $$

-The error of this approximation is $O(r)$, which means it can be quite accurate when $r$ is small.
-However, as $r$ becomes small, rounding errors pile up in the numerator.
+The error of this approximation is $$ O ( r) $$, which means it can be quite accurate when $$r$$ is small.
+However, as $$r$$ becomes small, rounding errors pile up in the numerator.
 While not accurate enough for every application, the finite difference approximation is simple and cheap (2 gradient evaluations).

 ### 2. Product Rule Trick